solarwinds/apm-ruby/CONTRIBUTING.md

 bundle install
 ```

+### Building the Gem

-The gem can be built, installed, and ran inside the container:
+The gem can be built, installed, and ran inside the development container:
 ```bash
 # build the gem
 bundle exec rake build_gem